Electroweak right-handed neutrino portal dark matter: Scattering processes involving Majorana fermions

-where the lower subscript $_M$ indicates the Majorana wave function.
-Following the regular Feynman rule, the $\lambda|{\rm in}\rangle$ contraction corresponding to an incoming particle.
-The same process can be also interpreted as an incoming antifermion with momentum $-p$ combing with an incoming $\phi$ with momentum $-k$, producing an ``antifermion'' with momentum $-q$, and the corresponding amplitude is written as
+Following the usual Feynman rule, the contraction $\lambda|{\rm in}\rangle$ corresponds to an incoming particle.
+The same process can also be interpreted as an incoming antifermion with momentum $-p$ combining with an incoming $\phi$ with momentum $-k$, producing an ``antifermion'' with momentum $-q$, and the corresponding amplitude is written as